-On successful completion of this module the student will be able to:
+At the end of this module the student will be able to:

-- L1. critically explore and identify research areas in their subject discipline that are fertile, and formulate specific problems in these areas that are research-worthy - L2. critically understand, and know how to apply, various types of research method in their subject discipline - L3. understand the importance of ethics in research and how it is applied. - L4. construct, communicate, and defend a research strategy that is appropriate to the level of an MSc research project
+critically explore and identify research areas in their subject discipline that are fertile, and formulate specific problems in these areas that are research-worthy

-Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 11.
-Critically evaluate characteristics of reliable research strategies, ethical issues in research, using data as support in an argument Practice: Applied Knowledge and Understanding SCQF Level 11.
-Use of online data collection facilities and application of auditing skills for solving research problems; practical exercise in self-criticism Generic Cognitive skills SCQF Level 11.
-Critical selection of strategies and tools Communication, ICT and Numeracy Skills SCQF Level 11.
-Use of appropriate computer software for written and oral presentations.
+- to apply, various types of research method L2 in their subject a discipline L3 understand th understand the importance of ethics in research and how it is applied.
+1 construct, communicate, and defend a research strategy that is appropriate to the level of an MSc research project Employability Skill s and Personal Devel opment Planning (PDP) Skills SCQF Headings During completion of achieve core skills in: this module, there will be an opportunity to Knowledge and SCQF Level 11 Understanding (K and U) Critically evaluate characteristics of reliable research strategies, ethical issues in research, using data as support in an argument Practice: Applied SCQF Level 11 Knowledge and Understanding Use of online/offline data collection facilities and application of auditing skills for solving research problems; practical exercise in self-criticism Generic Cognitive SCQF Level 11 S. W. I. Critical selection of strategies and tools Communication, SCQF Level 11 SCQF Level 11 ICT and Numeracy Skills Use of appropriate computer software for written and oral presentations.
 Critical discussion of ICT tools in support of research objectives (e.g., data collection and analysis).
-Autonomy, Accountability and Working with others SCQF Level 11.
-Responsibility for selection of research topic, ownership of research process including integrity of source usage (e.g., literature, ethical practice)

-Pre-requisites: Co-requisites Before undertaking this module, the student should have undertaken the following: Module Code: Other: Module Code: Module Title: Module Title:
+Autonomy, SCQF Level 11 SCQF Level 11 Working with others Accountability and Working with others Responsibility for selection of research topic, ownership research process including integrity of source usage (e. literature, ethical practice) Pre-requisites: Before undertaking this module, the student should have undertaken the following: Module Code: Module Title: Other: Co-requisites Module Code: Module Title:

-^{} Indicates that module descriptor is not published.
+\Indicates that module descriptor is not published.